arijit2002/security_test_manual/README.md

 # SecurityTest

-a demo project to test authentication and http authorization
+a demo project to test spring security -- authentication and http authorization